‘Inevitable’: Meadows gets swept up in Trump’s legal troubles

 “His heartfelt commitment to Americans who feel Washington has left them behind is the reason Mark is a target of this embarrassing and partisan prosecution in Georgia; the Left clearly hopes that by attacking him, liberals can keep good people out of public service,” DeMint said.

-Meadow’s effort to remove his case to federal court laid out his first public defense to the charges, suggesting he did nothing wrong while carrying out typical chief of staff duties.
+Meadows’s effort to remove his case to federal court laid out his first public defense to the charges, arguing he did nothing wrong while carrying out typical chief of staff duties.

 “Nothing Mr. Meadows is alleged in the indictment to have done is criminal per se: arranging Oval Office meetings, contacting state officials on the President’s behalf, visiting a state government building, and setting up a phone call for the President,” his attorneys wrote in the filing.